 Driver’s Duty of Care

-Factors such as if the driver was speeding, failed to signal a turn, was distracted while driving such as driving while texting or using a cell phone, driving under the influence, failed to yield the right of way to the pedestrian are considered.
+Factors such as if the driver was speeding, failed to signal a turn, was distracted while driving such as driving while texting or using a cell phone, driving under the influence, and failed to yield the right of way to the pedestrian are considered.

 Age of Pedestrian